 Digital Marketing for Manufacturing

 Digital marketing for manufacturing companies is subtly, and sometimes radically, different from marketing in other sectors.
-One of the key differences is that manufacturing is lagging behind with regard to digital marketing strategy and implementation.
+One of the key differences is that manufacturing is lagging behind digital marketing strategy and implementation compared to other sectors.
 Digital marketing techniques pioneered in the insurance and finance sector, for example, have not been widely recognised by manufacturers.

-For those manufacturers ready to adopt these new and now proven marketing techniques the future is promising.
-For those that don’t, to quote a leading Insurance company marketing director from 8 years ago “There’s blood on the wall of boardrooms up and down the country.
-They know that they’re haemorrhaging business but they don’t know where it’s going!”
+For those manufacturers ready to adopt these new and proven marketing techniques, the future is promising.
+For those that don’t, to quote a leading Insurance company marketing director from 8 years ago, “There’s blood on the wall of boardrooms up and down the country.
+They know they’re haemorrhaging business, but they don’t know where it’s going!”

-We’ve over 20 years experience with manufacturing companies, marketing products and services and covering all elements from strategy and planning to content development, online advertising, website development and on.
+We have over 20 years of experience with digital marketing for manufacturing companies marketing products and services, covering all elements from strategy and planning to content development, online advertising, website development and on.

 One Form of Digital Marketing for all?

-We’re aware that the term ‘manufacturing companies’ is a catch-all term and the best digital marketing strategy will vary from company to company.
+We know the term ‘manufacturing companies’ is a catch-all, and the best digital marketing strategy will vary from company to company.

 You may, for example, manufacture components for other companies and have a small number of vital clients.
-In this case, the balance of information on your website needs to be focussed on the needs of this highly specific, and probably technical, audience.
+In this case, the balance of information on your website needs to be focused on the needs of this highly specific and probably technical audience.

-Accreditations and standards are key information elements that need to be easily accessible for your client’s procurement processes.
+Accreditations and standards are key information elements that must be easily accessible for your client’s procurement processes.

 Non-confidential technical specifications will not only inform your clients but also target some very specific search engine optimisation terms.

-Probably most effective are the tactical use of SKU’s, Part Numbers (MPN’s or proprietary), Serial Numbers and even Design Modification Suffixes.
+Very effective can be the tactical use of SKUs, Part Numbers (MPN’s or proprietary), Serial Numbers and even Design Modification Suffixes.
 For a highly specific search, these identifiers can shortcut research time enormously.

-Alternatively, you may produce complete products and sell either directly to the end client or through a chain of distributors or merchants.
+Alternatively, you may produce complete products and sell them directly to the end client or through a chain of distributors or merchants.

 Why should manufacturers focus on digital marketing?

-The truth is that in today’s world if you’re not online and online effectively, you’re losing out.
-Manufacturers included.
+The truth is that in today’s world, if you’re not online and online effectively, you’re losing out.
+Manufacturers are no exception.
 Potential customers (business and consumer) almost exclusively use the web and search engines to quickly locate the information that they are looking for.